flare-labs-ltd/fasset-bots/docs/setup.md

     yarn key-gen generateSecrets --user --agent <coldWalletAddress> --other -o secrets.json
     ```

-   You should have the generated `secrets.json` file in the root folder and now you need to provide the API key values for `native_rpc` and `indexer`.
-Please ask developer relations engineers for these values from us during the beta testing phase.
-Leave the `apiKey.xrp_rpc` empty for now.
+   After running the above command, you should have the generated `secrets.json` file in the root folder.
+Under the fields `apiKey.native_rpc` and `apiKey.indexer` you should log the API keys that were provided to you by our developer relations team.
+The `apiKey.xrp_rpc` can be left empty.

 3. Grant read access to `secrets.json` by: